michaelbe812/rx-stateful/libs/rx-stateful/README.md

 - ⚡️ non-flickering loading state for great UX

 > [!IMPORTANT] > **Breaking Change**: The `rxStateful$` function has been removed.
 Please use `rxRequest` which provides the same functionality with an improved API.
+> There is a migration available  which can be executed via npx ng g @angular-kit/rx-stateful:migrate-to-rx-request.

 ## Installation